Decision guide

 The launch monitor gets all the attention, but the surrounding setup matters too:

 - Impact screen ($200-800): Carl's Place is the gold standard for DIY.
-Commercial-grade screens from HomeCourse or AllSportSystems for permanent installs.
+Commercial-grade screens from HomeCourse or AllSportSystems work for permanent installs.
 Indoor Golf Shop also carries full enclosure kits and is one of the best sources for package deals on screens, nets, and mats together.

 - Projector ($300-1,500): Short-throw projectors work best.
 You need at least 3,000 lumens.
 The Optoma GT1090HDR is the sim community favorite.